Boby55/GJK_narrow_phase/README.md

 *	**Implement user interaction with object**
 	*	User can move object (rotation is optional)
 	*	Show closest points (features) on both geometries

+## How to run:
+* You need Kivy library to run this project.
+* Then just run python3 app.py